Kataw (Philippine mythology)

-Kataw in Philippine history and folklore
+Kataw in Philippine folklore

-The modern understanding of the Kataw portrays them as more human-like, bearing feet instead of tails, but with fins along their arms and gills on their bodies. but some depictions sometimes aligned them with the mermaid-like image of having a fish tail mermaid-like image of having a fish tail.
-The belief in the Kataw, a type of merfolk in Philippine mythology, is widespread and dates back to the early colonial period.
+Belief in the Kataw, a merfolk figure in Philippine mythology, has been common since the early colonial period.
 In his 1668 manuscript Historia de las Islas e Indios de Bisayas, Jesuit priest Francisco Ignacio Alzina included illustrations of both male and female Kataw, highlighting how deeply rooted the belief was in Visayan culture.
-Kataw are typically described as having the upper body of a human and the lower body of a fish, often depicted as beautiful maidens with long, dark hair and black eyes.
-They are believed to dwell in underwater homes and are associated with either good fortune or misfortune.
+Kataw are commonly portrayed as creatures with a human-like upper body and a fish-like lower half, often appearing as beautiful maidens with long, dark hair and black eyes.
+They are believed to inhabit underwater dwellings, where they live beneath the surface of the sea, and are generally regarded as beings whose presence may bring either good fortune, prosperity, and favorable outcomes or misfortune and unfavorable circumstances.